Sequencers

 Using Sequencers

-, the Sequencer will begin moving in the direction it is facing.
+Objects activated by Sequencers must be placed in the Sequencer's Sequence folder.
+When activated by any part in the Activators folder, the Sequencer will begin moving in the direction it is facing.
 Objects in the sequence will be activated when the Sequencer passes through the center point of the object.

-folder, please make sure to do the following (if applicable):
+When placing these objects in the Sequence folder, please make sure to do the following (if applicable):

 - Set

-tag, the Sequencer will pause until that object's function finishes running.
+If a reached object has a YieldSequence tag, the Sequencer will pause until that object's function finishes running.
 In the case of button platforms, it will pause until the button platform activates.

-is reached in the sequence, the Sequencer will stop running early.
+If a part named EndPoint is reached in the sequence, the Sequencer will prematurely end.
 This can be used for debugging purposes.

 For performance reasons, Sequencers will not run when the game is running below 10FPS.
 A warning message will also be displayed if the Sequencer is looping at an obscene rate (25+ times per second)